dcrossleyau/speculations/workflow/folio-workflow-engine.md

 ## Example workflows

 To ensure that FOLIO's workflow capabilities are sufficiently expressive to execute real library workflows, we need to establish some concrete scenarios.
-We will then be able to express these in a workflow language and consider how a workflow engine could execute them.
+We will then be able to express these in a workflow language and consider how a Workflow Engine could execute them.

 Here are three scenarios.